 The process of recovering a non-drivable vehicle from an accident scene or storage facility can be complex and time-consuming, taking a toll on an insurance company’s claims operations.
-Arranging primary and secondary tows, collecting and completing all paperwork necessary to release vehicles from storage, reviewing and validating storage charges, and authorizing cash payments for vehicle release requires constant communication with tow companies, storage facilities, and policyholders.
-Without digital tools to streamline this insurance claim agents can spend hours on the phone over the course of the claim.
+Arranging primary and secondary tows, collecting and completing release paperwork, reviewing and validating storage charges, and authorizing cash payments for vehicle release requires constant communication with tow companies, storage facilities, and policyholders.
+Without digital tools to streamline this, insurance claim agents can spend hours on the phone over the course of the claim.

 Strategies for Mitigating Accident Management Costs

 While some claims costs are inevitable after an accident, with the right processes in place, many costs can be controlled for a more efficient, seamless, digital process.
 First, explore opportunities to capture the vehicle from the accident scene, which eliminates all downstream costs related to vehicle storage.
-Crash notifications APIs can be a powerful tool to connect the consumer directly to the insurer for help following an accident, streamlining the front end of the process.
-Integrated mobile telematics solutions can automatically detect when there is a crash and inform the insurer via API, taking this decision out of the driver’s hands and increasing the likelihood of recovering the vehicle at the accident scene.
+Integrating mobile telematics to enable crash notifications connects the consumer directly to their insurer, taking this decision out of the driver’s hands and streamlining the front-end process while providing help following an accident.

 Another option to improve the claims process and reduce costs is a direct claims system integration.
 Leveraging an API integration, connect your in-house system with claims vendors to help improve automation and efficiency, reducing cycle time, effort, and administrative costs.